Labh Singh: Punjab Police service

-After finishing his education at Baba Buddha Sahib College, Labh Singh joined the Punjab Police force in 1971 and served the force until he left his job in 1983.
+After finishing his education at Baba Buddha Sahib College, Labh Singh joined the Punjab Police force in 1971 and served the force until he left his job in 1982.
+According to other sources he left his job in 1983.

-Association with Jarnail Singh Bhindranwale
+Actions under Jarnail Singh Bhindranwale

-Influenced by Jarnail Singh Bhindranwale, Labh Singh left the Punjab police in 1983, and joined the Sikh freedom movement.
+Influenced by Jarnail Singh Bhindranwale, Labh Singh left the Punjab police in 1982 or 1983, and joined the Sikh militant movement.